Periventricular Leukomalacia (PVL) in Children

-It is not clear why PVL occurs.
+It’s not clear why PVL occurs.
 This area of the brain is very vulnerable to injury, especially in preterm babies whose brain tissues are more fragile.
 PVL may happen when the brain gets too little blood or oxygen.
-But it is not clear when PVL occurs.
+But it’s not clear when PVL occurs.
 It may occur before, during, or after birth.
 Most babies who develop PVL are preterm, especially those born before 30 weeks.
-Other things that may be linked with PVL include early bursting or rupture of membranes (amniotic sac) and infection in the uterus.
+Other things linked with PVL include early bursting or rupture of membranes (amniotic sac) and infection in the uterus.

 Which children are at risk for PVL?